By Dr. TRACY MOUNTFORD, MBBS MBCAM

 - Buttocks (gluteals) – tone your gluteal muscles while minimising saggy pockets of thigh and buttock fat

 The best thing about using EMSculpt for muscle building at 50 years old or over is its effectiveness.
-On average, patients can achieve a 16% average increase in their muscle mass.
+On average, both female and male patients can achieve a 16% average increase in their muscle mass.
 This is in addition to a 19% average reduction in fat seen in 2-4 weeks post-treatment.
 Results are even higher if patients opt for the newly upgraded EMSculpt Neo treatment which is now the world’s most efficient non-surgical muscle strengthening machine.
 Offering a 30% reduction in fat and a 25% increase in muscle mass after 4 30-minute sessions, it’s the new global leader in non-surgical muscle toning.

 Most EMSculpt patients will feel tangible results immediately after having their treatment session.
 You will feel as if you have just completed one of your own rigorous muscle-building sessions.
 Visible results usually show through after 2 to 4 weeks after your final session.
 They then continue to improve several weeks later as your muscles repair and remodel themselves.
 The result is better muscle definition, minimised fat stores and a more sculpted and toned overall physique.